shabin5785/docker-learnings/README.md

  - when we exit the command run using exec, container is not stopped, as the exec was run in addition to root command and so there is a command running on contianer. but when using run, we are running only one command and so contaienr stops when this is exited.

  - and we can only run a command in a container only if that is installed in the continer.
 Like running bash, the container needs to have bash installed.

+ - each contianer has a private network bridge which is "NAT" to the host ip

+ - all containers with a virtual network can talk to each other.
+Its best practice to keep logically separate containers in different virtual networks.